 Description from our Special Issue: The yellow fields inside the heart seem paler than the fields forming the contour of the heart, which appear to be a darker shade of yellow-orange.
 Right?
 Wrong.
 Actually all the yellow fields in the figure are identical.
 Any differences that you see are all in your mind.
 This effect is called neon color spreading because it resembles the effect of the light spreading from a neon lamp.
 The neural underpinnings of this effect are not yet understood.

 About the Author:

-Susana Martinez-Conde and Stephen L. Macknik are laboratory directors at the Barrow Neurological Institute in Phoenix.
+Susana Martinez-Conde and Stephen L. Macknik are laboratory directors at SUNY Downstate Medical Center.
 Follow on Twitter @illusionchasers

 Rights & Permissions